-Not least because my Survival Tips for Working Mothers is one of the THE most popular posts on Mums Make Lists.
-So I know this stuff helps.
+Not least because my Survival Tips for Working Mothers is one of the most popular posts on Mums Make Lists, so I know this stuff helps.

 Which is one of the reasons it’s so hard to take time off in the summer.

-For us, M has a grand total of 17 weeks school holiday every year.
-That’s around 1/3 of the year spend away from school.
+For us, M has a grand total of 17 weeks of school holiday every year.
+That’s around 1/3 of the year spent away from school.

-So, here’s a quick checklist of simple survival tips to help you manage your children’s school holidays without giving yourself an aneurism.
+So, here’s a quick list of 11 school holiday survival tips for working mums to help you manage your children’s school holidays without giving yourself an aneurysm.